 - Introduction to Law, Government and Democracy.
 What is the law good for?
 An introduction to the legal system and how laws are made in Australia - The Court System: Trial process.
-Who is involved and how do the courts work? - Criminal Law: Police to Punishment: What issues arise with respect to bail, juries, sentencing and punishing offenders? - Civil Law: Consumer Protection to combat misleading, deceptive conduct and misrepresentations, penalties and sentencing for civil offenses - Human Rights: What are they, why are they important, and how does the legal system protect our human rights?
+Who is involved and how do the courts work? - Criminal Law: Crime and Justice - Civil Law: Consumer Protection to combat misleading, deceptive conduct and misrepresentations, penalties and sentencing for civil offenses - Human Rights: What are they, why are they important, and how does the legal system protect our human rights?